Troubleshooting network performance

 Advanced ExpressRoute troubleshooting

 Notice that the MSEE isn't in the Azure cloud.
 ExpressRoute is actually at the edge of the Microsoft network not actually in Azure.
-Once you're connected with ExpressRoute to an MSEE, you're connected to Microsoft's network, from there you can then go to any of the cloud services, like Office 365 (with Microsoft Peering) or Azure (with Private and/or Microsoft Peering).
+Once you're connected with ExpressRoute to an MSEE, you're connected to Microsoft's network, from there you can then go to any of the cloud services, like Microsoft 365 (with Microsoft Peering) or Azure (with Private and/or Microsoft Peering).

 - Run the Get-LinkPerformance test between VM1 and VM2.
 This test provides insight to if the problem is local or not.
 If this test produces acceptable latency and bandwidth results, you can mark the local VNet network as good.